10.0 COMMITTEES AND SERVICE APPOINTMENTS

 Three faculty members, appointed by the Senate from a list of candidates provided by FWDC, balanced by Program Area.

-- The Provost, Director of Institutional Effectiveness, and Director of Academic Assessment are ex-officio members of the committee.
+- The Director of Institutional Research, Effectiveness and Planning, the Associate Director of Institutional Effectiveness, and the Associate Director of Academic Analytics and Assessment are permanent ex officio members of the committee.

 - Administrative representatives are appointed for staggered three-year terms.